 Welcome to my website!

-My research lies at the intersection of political economy, environmental economics, and the economics of crime.
+As an applied microeconomist, my research lies at the intersection of political economy, environmental economics, and the economics of crime.
 I am particularly interested in how criminal organizations are influenced by climate dynamics and how they interact with ecological systems.
 More broadly, my work explores the determinants of green voting and support for environmental platforms, as well as the underlying drivers of criminal behavior.

 Here you can learn about my research, teaching experience, policy contributions, and have a look at my CV.
 You can also get in touch by emailing me at enrico.cavallotti@eui.eu or follow me on X or on Bluesky.